Kaori Sakamoto

-On the junior level, she is the 2017 World Junior bronze medalist and the 2016-17 Junior Grand Prix Final bronze medalist.
+Kaori Sakamoto (坂本花織, Sakamoto Kaori) is a Japanese figure skater.
+She is the 2022 Olympic bronze medalist, a 2022 Olympic team event silver medalist, a three-time World champion (2022–2024), the 2025 World silver medalist, the 2018 Four Continents champion, the 2023–24 Grand Prix Final champion, the 2024–25 Grand Prix Final bronze medalist, a thirteen-time ISU Grand Prix medalist, the 2025 Asian Winter Games silver medalist, the 2023 World University Games silver medalist, and a five-time Japanese national champion.
+At the junior level, she is the 2017 World Junior bronze medalist and the 2016–17 Junior Grand Prix Final bronze medalist.

+She is the first Japanese woman to win the World Championships since Mao Asada in 2014, the first Japanese skater to win three consecutive World titles in any discipline, and the first woman to win three consecutive World titles since Peggy Fleming (1966–1968).

 Personal life

-Kaori Sakamoto was born on 9 April 2000 in Kobe, Hyogo prefecture, in Japan.
+Kaori Sakamoto was born on 9 April 2000 in Kobe, Hyogo Prefecture, in Japan.
 The decision for Sakamoto to become a figure skater was made as a family decision at an early age.
-In 2022 she was attending Kobe Gakuin University while continuing to compete in ice skating.
-Her hobbies are swimming and completing Jigsaw puzzles.
-Her coaches since childhood have included Sonoko Nakano, Mitsuko Graham, and Sei Kawahara.
+She graduated from Kobe Gakuin University in September 2023.
+Her hobbies are swimming and completing jigsaw puzzles.

+Sakamoto was awarded the Kobe City Sports Special Award in August 2023 for becoming a two-time World Figure Skating Champion.
+Sakamoto prefers to use white Edea skates in the Ice Fly model with traditional silver blades.

+She has expressed interest in becoming a figure skating coach following her competitive figure skating career.

 Skating career

 Early years

-Sakamoto began learning to skate in 2004 in Kobe.
+Sakamoto began learning to skate on November 18, 2003, in Kobe and has been with her coaches Sonoko Nakano, Mitsuko Graham, and Sei Kawahara since starting.

 She won the gold medal at the 2012–13 Japan Novice Championships and placed 9th at the Japan Junior Championships in the same year.
 She was invited to skate in the gala at the 2013 World Team Trophy.

 Junior career

 2013–2014 season: International junior debut

 During the 2013–2014 season, Sakamoto debuted on the ISU Junior Grand Prix (JGP) circuit, placing sixth in Ostrava, Czech Republic.
 She finished eighth at the Japan Junior Championships.